execonline-inc/antivirus/readme.markdown

 # deployment stories

-Salve is just node, so deploy it anyway you would deploy node applications.
+S3-antivirus is just node, so deploy it anyway you would deploy node applications.

 For convenience, we've included a Dockerfile.
 Docker images provide a convenient deployment artifact.
 You can build and test your environment on